 What is it?
 When did it come into effect and how does it affect you?

 THE NEW E STANDARD FOR NUMBER PLATES, WHAT IS IT?

-The new British Standard BS AU 145e has now come into effect from September 1st 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
+The new British Standard BS AU 145e came into effect from September 1st 2021, all number plates manufactured for the UK must meet the new British Standard requirements.
 The goal of this legislation is to provide clearer and more durable number plates that will be readable for longer.

 Click below to watch our brief video explaining the upcoming changes

 Fonts, commonly known as Carbon, Hi-line, and 3D are no longer permitted.

 All printed materials manufactured by number plate suppliers must have the new British Standard mark, BS AU 145e.

 All flags must be part of the reflective material, they must not be overprinted or stuck on.

 The reflective materials used have to be plain with no watermarks and must meet photometric requirements.